betrusted-io/betrusted-ec/doc/Rust.md

 2. Expand the resulting `lib.rs` into component files: `rm -rf src; form -i lib.rs -o src/; rm lib.rs`

 To build the binary image, do `cargo build` anywhere in the `sw` Rust build subdirectory.

+On an initial build from clean, you need to do a cargo build in the "main" directory before trying rebuild the PAC stuff with form.

 The resulting ELF is located in sw/target/riscv32i-unknown-none-elf/debug/betrusted-ec